skarempudi/ccg-test/README.md

 ## Usage

 The bottom row represents the hand, the row above land resource cards, and the row above creature cards.
-Above that is your opponent's creatures (not implemented), then a game log and a button to progress through the turn, then finally the turn counter, life tracker (not implemented), and a button to switch what player you are viewing as.
+Above that is your opponent's creatures (not implemented), then a game log and a button to progress through the turn, then finally the turn counter, life tracker for each player, and a button to switch what player you are viewing as.

 Touching the creature cards will result in them rotating 90 degrees (tapping), and returning to normal (untapping) on a second touch.